sajithamma/agenticrulebased/whitepaper.md

 ### 10.3 Integration Capabilities

 - **API Gateway Integration**: Seamless connection with existing systems
-- **Microservices Architecture**: Distributed agent deployment
+- **Microservices Architecture**: Distributed BackAgent deployment
 - **Event-Driven Processing**: Real-time rule evaluation and execution
 - **Multi-Tenant Support**: Scalable architecture for multiple organizations

 ## 11. Conclusion

-The Agentic Application Architecture represents a fundamental shift in how software systems are designed, developed, and maintained.
+The Agentic Application Architecture with BackAgent represents a fundamental shift in how software systems are designed, developed, and maintained.
 By leveraging the capabilities of Large Language Models in a structured, two-layer framework, we enable:

 - **Natural Language Rule Definition**: Business logic expressed in human-readable terms
-- **Intelligent Action Execution**: Automated decision-making and action performance
+- **Intelligent Action Execution**: Automated decision-making and action performance through BackAgent
 - **Continuous Oversight**: Non-blocking validation and monitoring
-- **Scalable Complexity**: Unlimited rule complexity handled by AI capabilities
+- **Scalable Complexity**: Unlimited rule complexity handled by BackAgent capabilities
 - **Rapid Adaptation**: Instant modifications without development cycles

 This architecture addresses the core limitations of traditional software development while providing a foundation for intelligent, self-monitoring systems that can adapt to changing business requirements with minimal human intervention.

-The two-layer LLM approach ensures both operational efficiency and system reliability, creating a new paradigm for application development that prioritizes business agility, user experience, and system intelligence.
+The two-layer LLM approach within the BackAgent system ensures both operational efficiency and system reliability, creating a new paradigm for application development that prioritizes business agility, user experience, and system intelligence.

 ## 12. References